oar-team/batsim/docs/input-events.rst

 Machine_available
 ~~~~~~~~~~~~~~~~~

 The machines specified by the `resources` field (represented as an :ref:`interval_set`) become available.
-It is now possible to execute jobs on these machines.
+It is now possible to execute jobs on these machines **if no job is running on them** (unless resource sharing is enabled).

 .. code:: json